SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Understanding the architecture of hardware becomes important and the design of programs for efficient memory management are all taught at degree level courses.

 This could be a choice you can make further down your career path once you have had that crucial break into the industry.
+It's the path that I have taken and its an incredible leap forward.